ravir4/DevOpsInsights/insights_developer.md

 Commits indicate the work that your team members are contributing to your codebase.
 Examine your commit data to understand where effort is being expended historically and how you can better balance your team members' workloads.

-### Pull Requests
+### Pull requests

 Pull requests shows the code that your team members are merging into another branch.
 Dive into your pull request data to understand the risks associated with adding new code into your pristine code branch.

 ### Files

 The Files category shows which of your project's files are the busiest.
 Whether by number of line changes, commits, authors, or defects, this data indicates where your team is most active.
-In addition, see where the risk lies with your files by reviewing the error proneness tab of files.
+In addition, you can see where the risk lies with your files by reviewing the error proneness tab of files.

 Generally, try to reduce both the number of hands that touch a file and that file's change frequency.
 This goal might be impossible with certain files, such as common configuration files.
 However, many developers making many changes to the same file at the same time is a recipe for trouble.